 The broad research interests of Petras P. Dzeja, Ph.D., are in the emerging areas of biomedical sciences.
 Dr. Dzeja's topics of study include cardiovascular metabolomics, system bioenergetics, phosphotransfer enzymes and networks, metabolic signaling circuits, and metabolic sensors in health and disease.

-Since the discovery of adenylate kinase (AK) energy transfer shuttle and metabolic signal ligand conduction system a growing body of evidence indicate that AK system represents a major cellular metabolic monitoring hub.
+- Adenylate kinase biology, energetic and metabolic signaling role.
+Since the discovery of the adenylate kinase (AK) energy transfer shuttle and metabolic signal ligand conduction system, a growing body of evidence indicates that the AK system represents a major cellular metabolic monitoring hub.
 AK-mediated AMP signaling through metabolic enzymes and AMP-activated protein kinase (AMPK) is central to cell energetics, body energy sensing, developmental processes and regulation of diverse functions such as blood flow, appetite control and hibernation.
 Mutations in AK isoforms are associated with a number of human diseases.

 - Phosphotransfer networks and system bioenergetics.
 Dr. Dzeja's proposed phosphotransfer network concept integrates AK, creatine kinase, and glycolytic or glycogenolytic energy transfer and signal communication systems.
 This network provides a framework in modern systems bioenergetics, where abnormalities in the dynamics of cellular phosphotransfer networks and mitochondrial, glycolytic and glycogen metabolism are all associated with human diseases.

 - Phosphometabolomics and fluxomics.
 Dr. Dzeja developed a novel phosphometabolomic technology for measurements of cellular phosphotransfer dynamics and phosphometabolite profiling to understand disease mechanisms and discover new biomarkers for diagnostics.